Boweii22/Newmoms/README.md

 ### Contact Form
 - A contact form for users to get in touch with the blog administrators.

-### User Authentication
-- User registration and login system to allow users to create accounts and manage their posts.

 ## Technologies Used

 - **HTML**: For structuring the content of the website.
 - **CSS**: For styling the website and making it visually appealing.
 - **JavaScript**: For interactive elements and enhancing user experience.
-- **PHP**: For server-side processing, handling form submissions, and managing user authentication.

 ## Installation